 I had no idea such an amazing parkland existed so close to London.
 A couple of my friends drove to visit it immediately after hearing about the deer running around the beautiful park.

 I loved chasing the deer with my camera.
 They are quite tame and not afraid of people so much.
 I’d say they are more curious than afraid and maybe even expect a treat.
 But feeding deer is not allowed in the park, just so you know.

 Knole House is one of the largest houses in England, originally built by Thomas Bourchier, Archbishop of Canterbury, between 1456 and 1486.

-There are around 365 rooms in the house with 13 of them on show to the public.
+There are around 365 rooms in the house with 13 of them on display to the public.
 Pictures were not allowed inside the house which allowed me to fully enjoy the interior of this beautiful property near London.

 Standard price per adult is £7.60 (£8.50 with Gift Aid).

 The impressive moated manor – Ightham Mote in Sevenoaks

 To have a great day out beyond the London attractions, head to Ightham Mote, another stunner located near beautiful Sevenoaks.
 The impressive medieval manor house, built nearly 700 years ago, is absolutely amazing and definitely worth a visit.

 We really enjoyed exploring the house, climbing up the Gatehouse Tower for panoramic views and even witnessed a medieval dance in the courtyard.
 Pack a picnic for lunch and enjoy it in the beautiful gardens.